mlaursen/react-md/examples/with-create-react-app/README.md

 are considered to be import-only files.
 This is exactly that we want since this should only be used for importing helpers, mixins, and variables into our other Sass files.

-Now let's update the `src/_globals.scss` file so that we import react-md and define a them:
+Now let's update the `src/_globals.scss` file so that we import react-md and define a theme:
 ```diff
 +@import 'react-md/src/scss/react-md';
 +